Skip to main content

-Have you ever noticed those funnel-like patterns on charts?
-Let's dive into the fascinating world of wedges in trading, a tool that can give you very interesting clues about upcoming market movements.
+Have you ever noticed those patterns that look like funnels on the charts?
+Let's dive into the fascinating world of wedges in trading, a tool that can offer intriguing clues about upcoming market moves.

 What are Wedge Patterns?

-Wedges are like those moments when the price seems to be being squeezed between two converging lines.
-Imagine squeezing a tube of toothpaste - the pressure builds until inevitably something has to give.
+Wedges are like those moments when the price seems to be squeezed between two converging lines.
+Imagine squeezing a tube of toothpaste – pressure builds until something inevitably has to give.

 • Convergence of trend lines

-• Volume that tends to decrease during its formation
+• Volume tends to decrease during its formation

 • Decreasing volume